-Trinity Oaks reports major spike in positive COVID-19 cases - Salisbury Post
+Trinity Oaks reports spike in positive COVID-19 cases - Salisbury Post

-Trinity Oaks reports major spike in positive COVID-19 cases
+Trinity Oaks reports spike in positive COVID-19 cases

 SALISBURY — A COVID-19 outbreak at Trinity Oaks health and rehab in Salisbury is now the largest in the county after its ownership group reported Sunday that 39 residents and 28 staff members had tested positive.